CongducPham/WaterSense/WaterSenseGateway/README.md

 		- password: loragateway
 		- **it is strongly advise to change the pi user's password**
 	- The LoRa gateway starts automatically when RPI is powered on
-	- With an RPI3, the Raspberry will automatically act as a WiFi access point
+	- The Raspberry will automatically act as a WiFi access point
-		- SSID=WAZIUP_PI_GW_27EB27F90F for instance
+		- SSID=WS_PI_GW_27EB27F90F for instance
 		- password=loragateway
 		- **it is strongly advise to change this WiFi password**
 	- Includes most of features described here but a full update with the latest version is **necessary, see below**
-	- By default, incoming data are uploaded to our [LoRa ThingSpeak test channel](https://thingspeak.com/channels/66794)
+	- By default, incoming data are uploaded to the [WaterSense ThingSpeak test channel](https://thingspeak.com/channels/248544)
+	- By default, the gateway is running at 433.3MHz.
-	- Works out-of-the-box with the [Arduino_LoRa_Simple_temp sketch](https://github.com/CongducPham/LowCostLoRaGw/tree/master/Arduino/Arduino_LoRa_Simple_temp)
+	- Works out-of-the-box with the [Arduino_LoRa_SoilHum sketch](https://github.com/CongducPham/WaterSense/tree/master/sketch/Arduino_LoRa_Simple_SoilHum)

 Latest gateway version
 ======================